NVriezen/ZelMigrationGuide/docs/_sources/unity/update.rst.txt

     }

 You use the ``zel_entities_list`` to specify which components an Entity must have.
-Then the list will contain an iterator which only return the Entities which have those components added to them.
+Then the list will contain an **iterator** which only returns the Entities which have those components added to them.
-This means you can not only input one component type like above, but actually multiple component types.
+This means you can not only input one component type like above, but actually **multiple component types**.

 .. code-block:: cpp